-Pressing the Main Gene Table on the main K-means interface is the same as described in Section 4.1 for the STEM clustering method except the table has the cluster the gene was assigned to instead of the profile.
+STEM clustering method except the table has the cluster the gene was assigned to instead of the profile.
 The Filter Gene Table is identical to that described in Section 4.2.
 Comparison for K-means works the same way as described in Section 6 except STEM profiles are replaced with K-means clusters.
-Figure 43 shows the comparison legend for the comparison interface with K-means analogous to Figure 34 for comparison with STEM profiles.
+Figure 39 shows the comparison legend for the comparison interface with K-means analogous to Figure 31 for comparison with STEM profiles.

-Figure 38: Above is the main output interface which is similar to the interface described in Section 4.
+Figure 35: Above is the main output interface which is similar to the interface described in Section 4.
 Each box corresponds to a K-means cluster, and displays the average expression of genes in the cluster.
-(Left) No individual gene expression profiles are displayed.
-(Right) The individual gene expression profiles are displayed on a Global scale.
-When genes are displayed the cluster means are on the same scale as the genes.